cbwang505/PcapPlayer/README.md

 ### Starting the Server
 1. Start the server by running the batch file located in the netcoreapp2.2 output directory: `start_server.bat`
    * ex.
 ACE\Source\ACE.Server\bin\x64\Debug\netcoreapp2.2\start_server.bat
 2. Load the PCAP into the console - `pcap-load <full-path-to-pcap-file>`.
-The PCAP must have a login event to properly function.
-The console will notify you if there was not one found.
+The Pcap Player works better if the PCAP has a login event, but will attempt to join in-progress using a base login event.
+The console will notify you if there was np login event found.
 In the event of multiple login events in the PCAP, use `pcap-login <login-#>` to specify the index of the login to use from 1 to TOTAL_LOGIN_EVENTS.
 3. Launch ACClient directly with this command: `acclient.exe -a testaccount -v testpassword -h 127.0.0.1:9000`